michaelfranklin01/final-project-2/README.md

 I created a Todo List application.
 You can send the Todo lists you create to your gmail account by e-mail.
 In this way, you will never forget what you will do.
 It's a simple app, but I'm excited because it's one of my first projects.

-In order to run the program, you must create a database using XAMPP.
+In order to run the program, you must create a database with XAMPP.

 Referenced Libraries :